CodeYourFuture/fundamentals-course/questions-week3-neill.md

 The `%` is called the [**remainder** operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Arithmetic_Operators#Remainder).
 (Many call it the **modulo** operator.)  `frameCount % 3` will be 0 when frameCount is 0, 3, 6, 9, 12, ... etc, and false the other times.
 Here's [a video tutorial about the % operator](https://www.youtube.com/watch?v=r5Iy3v1co0A) in a creative coding context.

+# Changing (animating) drawing size & position.
+Interested: Yusuf, Ryan, Sonj, Constantine

+Answered in class.
+The game loop & updating a global variable.

-# Making groups of shapes - resize
+# Making groups of shapes resize

 Interested: -

 The best way to do this is to use [`scale()`](http://processingjs.org/reference/scale_/) along with `translate()`.
 It takes a while to learn it, however.
 [Here's khan academy's discussion of scale()](https://www.khanacademy.org/computer-programming/scalex-y/6712922034143232).

 # Background image upload?